scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 <br><br><br><br>
 When you run the `terraform fmt` command your code is automatically formatted according to recommended standards.
 This ensures that your code is always neat and tidy, and eliminates unnecessary code versions caused by empty spaces.

+???
+Have your students play around with the `terraform fmt` command for a bit.

 ---
 name: chapter-4-review
 Chapter 4 Review